 PlayStation 5 price: cheaper Digital Edition

-June's PlayStation live event revealed not one but two PS5s - the PS5 and PS5 Digital Edition - and that may be a significant marker when it comes to the PS5 price.
-A dual device strategy means that Sony can keep at least one model more affordable while still offering a more fully-featured PS5.
+June's PlayStation live event revealed not one but two PS5s - the PS5 and PS5 Digital Edition - and that strategy could well prove crucial for the next console generation: Sony can keep at least one model more affordable while still offering a more fully-featured PS5.

-It would seem sensible to predict that the aim is for the PS5 Digital Edition to dip below the magic £400/$400 barrier, while the version with the disc drive might be more like £499/$499.
-Surely Sony wouldn't risk a launch price of over £500/$500, would it?
+We predicted that the PS5 Digital Edition would dip below the magic £400 ($400) barrier, while the version with the disc drive might be more like £499 ($499), and Sony has actually trumped our expectations - in the UK at least.

-Perhaps the most telling piece of news so far on the PS5 price is the PlayStation 5 product page leak on Amazon France, spotted by Twitter user Ben Geskin, which stated that the PlayStation 5 would be 500 euros with the PS5 Digital Edition at 400.
-Given the usual differences in currency and region, this would seem to point at launch prices of £450/$450 for the PS5 and with the PS5 Digital Edition at £350/$399 in the UK and US.
+The most telling piece of news we'd had in the run-up to launch was the PlayStation 5 product page leak on Amazon France, spotted by Twitter user Ben Geskin, which stated that the PlayStation 5 would be 500 euros with the PS5 Digital Edition at 400.
+That turned out to be right on the money (ahem).

 PlayStation 5 price vs Xbox Series X price